 Written sources connect the rise of the castle with the 14th century and king Kazimierz the Great.
 Built in the center of the powiat with significant independence, near the border, it was an object with both defense and administrative functions.
 Perhaps it existed already in 1337, when Ostrzeszów was designated as the place of trial for criminals in the arrangement between kings Kazimierz Wielki and John of Bohemia.
 The castrum in Ostrzeszów was first recorded in 1370.

-Between 1378 and 1382 the castle passed into the hands of Vladislaus II of Opole, but soon after, as a result of fighting for the recovery of his property, in 1393 it was captured by the royal army of Władysław Jagiełło.
+Between 1378 and 1382 the castle passed into the hands of Vladislaus II of Opole, as a fief received for merits in the election of Louis of Hungary as the king of Poland.
+In 1393, as a result of fights for the restitution of royal properties, castle was recaptured by the royal army of Władysław Jagiełło.
 During the reign of Opolczyk, the first known staroste of Ostrzeszów appeared, and the next ones fulfilled their office on behalf of the Polish kings.
 In the fifteenth century, their jurisdiction was entrusted to the entire powiat, and as their seat was the castle, it was slightly modernized.